RR

 1. Star the repo: github.com/rishabhrathod01/personal_automation

-2. Follow the setup guide above
+2. Follow the setup guide above for the meal notification automation

-4. Share your automation story!
+5. Share your automation story!

 Have questions?
 Drop a comment or open an issue on GitHub.
 I'm happy to help you set this up.